 Finding vegan shaving supplies poses little inconvenience.
 A number of excellent products will perfectly suit your needs.
 In this article I’ll take you through your options for vegan shaving creams, razor blades, and brushes.
 We’ll end with a look at electric shavers.

 Vegan Shaving Creams & Gels

 If you’re in the market for vegan shaving supplies, the obvious place to start with is shaving cream—since the bestselling commercial brands invariably contain a slew of substances that are likely slaughterhouse byproducts.
 If there is a mass-market shaving cream in a pressurized can that’s vegan, we haven’t yet heard about it.
-But there are several premium shaving gels that are vegan, that work every bit as well as conventional creams:
+But there are several premium products that are vegan, that work every bit as well as conventional canned shaving cream:

 - Dr. Bronner’s: Organic Shaving Soap

 - Earth Science: 145 Smooth Start Shave Cream

 - Henri et Victoria: Unscented Shaving Soap

 Trader Joe’s sells a “Honey/Mango Moisturizing Cream Shave” that—oddly enough—does not contain honey.
 And vegan hair conditioner works fine in a pinch.